infrahq/infra/docs/reference/helm.md

 ### Files on the file system

 It's a common pattern to write secrets to a set of files on disk and then have an app read them.
-Note that one secret is stored per file in plaintext.
+Note that each file can store a single secret, and that secret must be in plaintext.

 ```yaml
 # example values.yaml